martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 - OAuth 2.0 secure authentication
 - Tokens stored encrypted in database
-- Only beauticians can connect their own calendar
+- Only specialists can connect their own calendar
 - Automatic token refresh (no re-authorization needed)

 ## Disconnect Calendar